 Some bleeding and cramping are common, but most people are back to normal the next day.
 Have maxi pads, pain medicine, and a heating pad ready in case you need them for cramps.

 You can shower and return to a normal diet.

 You may have bleeding for up to two weeks.
-The bleeding may stop and start for several weeks after the procedure.
-Some women have no bleeding for two or three days and then begin to have bleeding.
-Some may only have spotting and then no more at all.
-Heavy activity may increase bleeding, this is not harmful.
+The bleeding may start and stop.
+Some people have no bleeding for 2-3 days, then have heavier bleeding.
+Others only have spotting.
+Exercise may increase bleeding.

 When to Call

 Bleeding that soaks through more than two maxi pads an hour for more than two hours.

 Cramps that are getting stronger and not helped with pain medicine.

 If you feel that something is wrong or feel you have an emergency.

 Who to Call

 If you have any questions, please call the clinic where you had the procedure done.